CORE PROGRAM STRUCTURE

 Trekkers is a six-year program that connects young people with caring adults.
 These relationships help young people grow into resilient, thriving, responsible young adults.
 The key is that trusting bond between a student and a program manager that lasts a full six years, from seventh grade through graduation.

-- Seventh graders new to the program enjoy an excursion to Acadia National Park in May for hiking and canoeing.
+- Seventh graders new to the program go on an excursion to Acadia National Park to canoe or kayak, rock climb, hike, and camp.

-- Eighth graders travel in the fall and then in the summer for adventures like hiking Mt.
-Osceola in Waterville Valley, and educational trips visiting renewable energy facilities.
+- Eighth graders travel in the fall and in the summer.
+Teams learn to make decisions together as they plan trips.
+For example, we’ve hiked Mt.
+Osceola in Waterville Valley, and visited renewable energy facilities.

-- In ninth grade, students go on a 10-day historical trek to places like Washington, DC.
+- In ninth grade, students go on an expedition to explore cities and culture, trekking to places like Washington, DC.

-- Tenth graders have gone to the Grand Canyon, Mesa Verde National Park, the Florida Everglades, Northwest rainforests, Mount St. Helens, and Redwood National Forest.
+- Tenth graders explore a new landscape.
+In past years, students have gone to the Grand Canyon, the Florida Everglades, and Northwest rainforests.

 SEVENTH GRADE TRIP